laravel/nova-docs/4.0/upgrade.md

 ### Event Cancellation On Save

 Nova 3 ignores event cancellation when creating or updating a resource.
-For example, the following code will still persist the `User` resource to the database:
+For example, the following code will still persist the `User` resource to the database, even though the even listener returns `false`:

 ```php
 User::updating(function ($model) {